Hans Gunnarsson

-Hans Gunnarsson (born 1966 in Finspång) is a Swedish novelist, short story writer and screenwriter.
+Hans Gunnarsson (born 1966) is a Swedish novelist, short story writer and screenwriter.

 Literary career

 Gunnarsson published his first book, the short story collection Bakom glas in 1996 for which he was awarded the Katapultpriset for that year's best literary debut.
 It was followed by Februari: två berättelser in 1999 which established him as one of Sweden's most celebrated short story writers.

 In 2003 he published his first novel En jävla vinter.
 His third novel Någon annanstans i Sverige (2007) was made into a film by Kjell-Åke Andersson.
 The acclaimed novel All inclusive (2015) was a major breakthrough and was followed by the psychological thriller Rum för resande in 2016.
 The novel Nattsida, relating to All inclusive, was published in 2019.
 In 2021 he returned as a short story writer with the critically acclaimed Bormann i Bromma, for which he was awarded the Aniarapriset.
 Död mans skugga (2023) completed a trilogy of related novels also including All inclusive and Nattsida, that by some critics was described as the Swedish equivalent of Paul Auster's The New York Trilogy.